• twitter-icon

 • Filed GST returns to match the turnover stated in the returns with the turnover in the audited financial statements.

-Clause 5B – Unbilled revenues or accrued revenue in the starting of FY shall be declared
+Clause 5B – Unbilled revenues or accrued revenue at the start of FY shall be declared

 Applicable to services only, the revenue will come under “UNADJUSTED ADVANCES”.